bmbartel/iOS-Course-Practice/README.md

 Now I will merge this back to the master script.

-Now I will make an edit and not merge it back to the master branch(Trunk) as if I was making an edit to a feature that wasn't quite ready for my gold file.
+Now I will make an edit to the master script in the local repository, push it back to the remote, so that it will be different then the other two branches and so all of the branches in the remote will be quite a bit different from one another.

+Now, in local(GitKracken), I will make them all the same and then push to the remote.